 This example demonstrates the absolute need to follow the text.
 A sensitive listener might be temporarily shocked at the apparent crudity of the moment.
 An understanding of the words places it within its proper context.

-The second and final aria is another in which we discover a change of character and expression.
-It asks of the Holy Spirit-----direct my pathways and care for and protect me in my frailty.
+The second and final aria provides us with a change of character and expression.
+It asks of the Holy Spirit—–direct my pathways and care for and protect me in my frailty.
 The music bounces along, surging with Bachian optimism.
 The rhythm is that of the stately minuet, but a minuet of confidence and vigour; there is nothing diffident about this music.

 The instrumental ritornello, repeated in full at the end, is given plenty of space with which to establish the mood.
 It is a complete mini binary-form movement in itself, almost thirty bars long.

 Of particular note is the continuing surging of the demanding oboe da caccia obbligato.
 It swells and flows in and around the vocal line, suggestive of the Holy Spirit encompassing and enveloping all that it encounters.
 It is a matter of speculation as to why Bach chose the lowest of the oboes for this task.
 He may have had particularly good performers of course (the line is doubled by two players) and he always sought to get the best from his musicians.
 But insight into the canon demonstrates his practice of choosing instruments because they offered precisely the right timbre, not simply because they were available.
 Perhaps the darker sounds are there to remind us of the fundamental human weaknesses that we must continually strive to overcome.
 Or does the instrument represent the Holy Spirit, sometimes represented as the ‘lowest’ in status of the Trinity?